flaviofuria/GlassesOrNoGlasses/README.md

 This project has been carried out to fulfil an assignment for the “Algorithms for Massive Datasets” and “Statistical Methods for Machine Learning” courses.
 It is based on the [Glasses or No Glasses](https://www.kaggle.com/jeffheaton/glasses-or-no-glasses) project by Kaggle, in which it is asked to predict if people are wearing glasses or not.
 Two datasets are provided: a numerical one, made of vectors of size 512 and an image dataset.
 <br>
 <br>
-Three notebook have been produced: in one, the usual machine learning and data analysis tools have been used for both the datasets to solve the task in the best possible way.
-The other two (one for each dataset) contain a Pyspark implementation of the majority of what has been achieved in the first one, but focusing on distribution too.
+Three Python (3.7 version) notebooks have been produced: in one, the usual machine learning and data analysis tools have been used for both the datasets to solve the task in the best possible way.
+The other two (one for each dataset) contain a Pyspark implementation of the majority of what has been done in the first one, but focusing on distribution too.
 <br>
 <br>
 The three following badges allow to open and the execute the notebooks directly within Google Colaboratory: